-Click here to view the APPS webinar, “Challenges of Assessing Engagement Programs in Music,” which took place on April 11.
+Click here to view the APPS webinar, “Challenges of Assessing Engagement Programs in Music,” which took place on April 11, 2014.
+Click here to view “Webinar on Outcome Harvesting,” from March 10, 2015.
 After watching, please take a moment to participate in a survey to help us improve future webinars.

 Assessing the Practices of Public Scholarship (APPS) promotes and develops what we call an integrated approach to assessment.
 Assessment that integrates questions about community impact into the design of the project and partnership is needed to address histories of university-community engagement that have fallen short of reciprocity.
 Such assessment emphasizes consideration of community impact and involves community stakeholders as well as higher education partners in collaborative and meaningful ways.
 It also invites evaluation of the institution’s own practices, contributions, and outcomes in relation to mutually defined goals.